Standard Gradient

 Climb Gradient Reference Chart

 - Check your POH/AFM: Find your aircraft's climb performance at the expected weight and density altitude.
-Remember, book numbers are best-case scenarios.
+Book numbers are best-case scenarios.

 - Apply a margin: Subtract 10-20% for aging engine, imperfect technique, and the increased workload of instrument flying.
 If the book says 800 fpm, plan for 650-700.